fluttercommunity/rx_command/README.md

   /// `canExecute` : observable that can bve used to enable/diable the command based on some other state change
   /// if omitted the command can be executed always except it's already executing static RxCommand<Null, Null> createSync(Action action,[Observable<bool> canExecute])
 ```

+Please check the API docs for detailed description of all parameters

 #### createFromStream